A yellow and white infographic with four people

 First, let’s define narcissism.
 This is important because, without proper context, you may not be able to distinguish healthy, self-focused behavior from rampant maladaptive tendencies.

-Origin of the narcissist
+Origin of the Narcissist

 The term “narcissism” originates from Ovid’s Metamorphoses, a Roman poet’s work written in AD 8.